tasfique/tasfique/README.md

 ### Hi there, I'm Tasfique - aka [Taz] <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">

-## I live my life with this motto, “I see now that the circumstances of one's birth are irrelevant.
-It is what you do with the gift of life that determines who you are.” – Mewtwo.
+## If the world is truly quantum mechanical, we should change our view of what is obvious and what is surprising.

 <br />